zachgitt/IDD-Fa18-Lab1/README.md

 ### 2. Blink your LED

 **Make a video of your LED blinking, and add it to your lab submission.**
-Hitting raw from the video link will download the file.
+Hitting raw from the video link will download the file. <br>
 [Blinking Video](https://github.com/zachgitt/IDD-Fa19-Lab1/blob/master/blinking_vid.mov)